springernature/frontend-toolkits/toolkits/global/packages/global-javascript/README.md

 ```

 #### debounce
-Allows sequential calls to function to be grouped together so that the function will only be called once.
+Allows sequential calls to a function to be grouped together so that the function will only be called once.
 The call will be made once the timeframe has passed after the last call.

 The `debounce` function accepts two arguments, `func,` and an options object that accepts `wait` and `immediate`.